 You have heard over and over how employment screenings can help you find the right employees.
-But have do you know that employment screening tools can help you figure out how to motivate the employees that you have?
-When used properly, employee analytic tools can help you determine the best way to engage your workforce.
+But do you know that employment screening tools can help you figure out how to motivate the employees that you have?
+When used properly, employee analytic tools and employment screenings can help you determine the best way to engage your workforce.

 What Is Employee Engagement?

 Employee engagement refers to how committed an employee is to their tasks.
 It is different than job commitment and is more about job motivation.
 Disengaged employees may report feeling unfocused, unfulfilled, or unmotivated.
 Engaged employees are focused on their jobs and motivated to perform.

 Engagement is important because it impacts productivity.
 It is important for other reasons as well.
 Disengaged employees cost companies money; they can translate to business losses that are around 1/3rd of the impacted employee’s salary.
 Disengaged employees can also impact company morale.
 That means the problem is contagious, especially if leadership feels disengaged.

 There are several easy steps companies can take to help employees feel more engaged with their work.
 Build better teams.
 Improve communication.
 Create transparency.
 Add accountability.
 Increase productivity.
 Assessment tools can help you accomplish all of those goals.

 A workplace is not just the sum of the individuals in the workplace.
 Instead, a strong workplace is built on strong teams.
 Choosing which people should work together and giving them the tools to know how to work with each other are two ways to build great teams.
 Aptitude testing helps you meet both of those goals.